Riccard0Fazzi/react-plotly-agent/README.md

 - 7B provides significantly better reasoning and code quality,
 - 3B is faster but less reliable on complex tasks.

+For local inference, I mainly looked at open-source coding models such as Qwen and DeepSeek.

+Due to limited computational resources, I started with smaller local models that could run reasonably well on CPU-only systems.

+In the end, I selected Qwen2.5-Coder because it provided a good balance between:

+- inference speed,
+- code generation quality,
+- reasoning capability,
+- local hardware requirements.

+During development, the 7B version consistently produced better reasoning and retry behavior, while the 3B version was faster but less reliable on more complex tasks.

 ---